KxSystems/kx-vscode/README.md

     ![authenticateinsights](https://github.com/KxSystems/kx-vscode/blob/main/img/insightsauthenticate.jpg?raw=true)

+If you close the extension, the connection also closes.

 Once connected, go to [execute code](#execute-code).

 [//]: # "In what context is the reserved alias name `insights` used? - BMA - the context is used on build the connection tree; different icon; different connection process. - DF - Is this connection process currently supported in kdb VS Code extension; if so, do we need to document it here?"